Constitutional Court Procedure Act

 Article 54

-In a judgment where a time period is set for the impugned statutory law to lapse, except otherwise declared in the holding of the judgment, all courts shall, before the set time period expires, continue to apply the impugned statutory law to adjudicate cases.
-Notwithstanding, after balancing the protection of human rights and public interest, the court may, on its own motion or the party's, suspend the proceedings by a ruling, when necessary, and, upon the amendment of the impugned statutory law, resume the proceedings and adjudicate such cases in accordance with the amended law.
+In a judgment where a time period is set for the impugned statutory law to lapse, all courts shall, before the set time period expires, continue to apply the impugned statutory law to adjudicate cases, except otherwise declared in the holding of the said judgment.
+Notwithstanding, after balancing the protection of human rights and public interest, and out of necessity, the court may, on its own motion or the party's, suspend the proceedings by an order, and, upon the amendment of the impugned statutory law, resume the proceedings and adjudicate such cases in accordance with the amended law.

-A ruling denying the motion under the preceding Paragraph is subject to interlocutory appeals.
+An order denying the motion under the preceding Paragraph is subject to interlocutory appeals.

 Section 2 Petitions Concerning Constitutionality of Laws Lodged by Courts